 A simple and lightweight alternative to suckers, light clips are excellent for hanging your fairy lights from curtain rails, pendant lights and bannisters thanks to their multi-purpose split design.
 Hook one half round your décor, and the other round your fairy lights, then work out how far you want the trail to stretch – simple!

-Adhesive hooks are often used for hanging artwork, which means they can withstand a lot of weight – so you can use longer strings of fairy lights without worry.
+Often used for hanging artwork, which means they can withstand a lot of weight – so you can use longer strings of fairy lights without worry.
 Peel off the removable backs and press against the wall where you want them to go, then wait an hour before using them to make sure they’re properly stuck.